top of page

 the officiating of the ceremony,

-the filing of the license.
+and the filing of the license.

-An initial $100 deposit will be
+an initial $100 deposit

-The remaining balance will be
+The remaining balance

-due the day before
+will be due the day before

-the ceremony.
+your ceremony.

 Payments can be made via

-PayPal, Venmo or Zelle.
+PayPal, Venmo, or Zelle.

 Meet the Officiant